andtem2000/Neonatal_seizure_detection_dl_algorithm/README.md

 ---
 ## 1. Introduction

-This respository contains code for a deep learnning neonatal seizure detection algorithm using EEG signals as input.
+This repository contains code for a deep learning neonatal seizure detection algorithm using EEG signals as input.
 It is based on the published paper -link.
 Details of how the algorithm can be run are given below using the publicly available Helsinki EEG dataset.

 ---